Head of Data Embedded Networks (DEN) Lab

 Data-Embedded-Networks (DEN) Lab

 Research Vision: as human society is becoming increasingly inter-connected, it faces serious challenges and our connected resilience is not well understood.
-At the heart of my research is the attempt to use data science to discover and model latent relationships between connectivity, complexity, and resilience for coupled social-physical systems.
+At the heart of my research is the attempt to discover and model latent relationships between connectivity, complexity, and resilience for coupled social-physical systems.

-Track-Record: my award-winning DEN Lab is part of the global alliance for urban science (CUSP), the Alan Turing Institute, and the EPSRC Doctoral Training Centre in Urban Science (WISC).
-We work with a variety of commercial (UK & EU SMEs) and government bodies (Alan Turing Institute, MoD), as well as contribute scientific evidence (NIC, LEP) to expand the impact of research.
+Track-Record: Since 2012, I have been building an award-winning group (DEN Lab).
+It has members in the Alan Turing Institute, the global alliance for urban science (CUSP), and the EPSRC Doctoral Training Centre in Urban Science (WISC).
+My team members work with a variety of commercial and government bodies and contribute scientific evidence to expand the impact of our research.

-Research Areas: 3 key areas, representative outputs, team members, and selected active grants are given below.1) Machine Learning in 5G Networks: reinforcement learning, data-driven deployment, stochastic geometry:
+Research Areas: expertise, latest key papers, team members, and selected active grants are given below:

 - Research Fellows (5): A. Pagani, W. Qi, G. Aquino, G. Moutsinas, L. Lin